The Heart of Christ: Self-Righteous Karen Vs Only Fans Girl, Whose Side Are We On?

 If you don’t want to watch that, good for you.
 But let me tell you what you would see.

-You would see a bitter, angry hag of a woman – in the name of Jesus – insult, berate, and humiliate a little one (Matthew 18:6) who has either recently came to Christ, or is in the process of coming to Christ.
+You would see a bitter, angry woman – in the name of Jesus – insult, berate, and humiliate a little one (Matthew 18:6) who has either recently came to Christ, or is in the process of coming to Christ.
 The context of Matthew 18 is not didactically about children, but those who embrace Jesus with childlike faith, and someone comes along like an older disciple, and shews them away, causing them to stumble.

 Imagine the scene.
 Here are the disciples who’ve been following Jesus around for quite a while.
 They are proud of their proximity to Christ.
 And getting too close to Jesus for their own comfort, they discourage children from coming up to him.
 Jesus rebukes them strongly, and warns them that they would be better off hanging a weight around their neck and jumping off a boat.